 5 ingredient vegan & gluten free almond cake with cranberries and aquafaba in place of egg whites for a light and fluffy fall cake.
 Refined Sugar Free & High Protein too.

 Fall dessert time.
 Almond + cranberries make the perfect fall themed sweet treat.
 You’re going to love this vegan gluten free almond cake which is not only gluten-free but refined sugar free.

 This recipe was inspired from my very own – gluten free almond cake with cranberries which was made initially with regular almond meal, dried cranberries and eggs.

 The recipe needed a bit of a makeover – and so the almond meal was replaced with Bob’s Red Mill super fine almond flour (made from whole blanched almonds).
 I’ve used this for multiple recipes now (almond cookies too) and love the blanched almond flour.
 It is so light and fluffy and adds that gently and tender almond flavor to everything.
 And an added bonus is that almonds are super healthy nuts high in manganese and vitamin E and protein.
-One slice of this vegan almond cake has almost 9 grams of protein!
+One slice of this vegan gluten free almond cake has almost 9 grams of protein!

 So double yes to almond flour.